- By Kristi Powers

 Add to that, the younger generations’ misconception that they are safe from things like heart disease and heart attacks, and the challenge the program is trying to address is apparent.

-The goal is help them understand that “small changes right now can truly have a strong impact on your future,” Doreen Forsythe, senior nurse manager for AdventHealth’s Women & Children Health Navigation program, told Florda Trend magazine.
+The goal is help them understand that “small changes right now can truly have a strong impact on your future,” Doreen Forsythe, senior nurse manager for AdventHealth’s Women and Children Health Navigation program, told Florda Trend magazine.

 Learn more about the risk factors that can be uncovered during pregnancy and for more information about the Mother’s Heartwise program contact the women’s health navigator at Call407-720-5191.